-The Castalia Foundation is proud to announce that we have solved the global computer surveillance problem by using floppy-disk drives and off-the-shelf backdoored-computers.
+The Castalia Foundation is happy to inform all Psychedelic-Freedom-Fighters that we have solved the global computer surveillance problem by using widely available computer hardware.
+Our system of secure messaging re-purposes decades-old 3.5" floppy-disk drives and off-the-shelf computers.
+Though this may, at first glance, seem like a bizarre option, it is one that reliably works.
 We are now sharing this solution so that millions of others can enjoy secure-messaging for the first time in decades.

 Although the backdoored-CPU problem could also be partly solved by using Atari ST, Amiga, or other capable pre-2005 computers, the problem would remain that the user must trust these systems to be secure.
 Our solution does not require secure CPUs.
 Instead, we offer a logical remedy.